rnwolf/astro-throughputfocus-com/src/pages/posts/someblogpost0.md

 ---
-title: this is the page title ONE
+title: this is the page title Zero
-description: "This is a description for ONE"
+description: "This is a description for Zero"
 pubDate: "2020-11-05T08:15:30-05:00"
 firstPub: "2020-11-05T08:15:30-05:00"
 authors: